It’s time to take a look at some stylish performances by dancing monsters, villians, and spooks from tv and movies.

 Horror movies featuring monsters, villains, and spooks were extremely popular from the 1930s on.

-To be sure, when it comes to horror, Boris Karloff certainly stood out.
+To be sure, when it comes to horror, Boris Karloff certainly stands out.

 In 1931, Boris Karloff was a busy actor, performing in 9 movies that year.
-There was one in particular that caught theater-goers attention.
-It was Frankenstein and it was the part that made him a superstar overnight.
+There was one movie in particular that caught the attention of the audience.
+It was Frankenstein and it made him a superstar overnight.

-Although he made scores of movies, some of the spooky ones that come to mind include The Frankenstein franchise, The Mummy, The Body Snatcher, The Raven, The Man They Could Not Hang, and The Boogie Man Will Get You.
+Although he made scores of movies, some of the spookiest ones that come to mind include The Frankenstein franchise, The Mummy, The Body Snatcher, The Raven, The Man They Could Not Hang, and The Boogie Man Will Get You.
+Scared yet?

-Peter Lorre is a prime example of a horror movie villain & spook.
+Peter Lorre is perfection as a horror movie villain.

-Peter Lorre’s facial expressions in countless suspenseful horror films were meant to be chilling.
-For this reason, he used his large, bulging eyes to send a sinister message to his victims.
-Consequently, he usually didn’t need to say much.
+Peter Lorre’s facial expressions in suspenseful horror films were meant to be chilling.
+Accordingly, he used his large, bulging eyes to send a sinister message to his victims.
+Therefore, he usually didn’t need to actually say much.

 According to Wikipedia, “M is a 1931 German thriller film directed by Fritz Lang and starring Peter Lorre in his breakthrough role as Hans Beckert, a serial killer of children.
 An early example of a procedural drama, the film centers on the manhunt for Lorre’s character, conducted by both the police and the criminal underworld.”

 In the 1957 movie Silk Stockings, starring Fred Astaire and Cyd Charisse, Peter Lorre played his first musical part.
-Regarding his dancing, a post from the blog Old Hollywood Films reads, “…it’s hard to look anywhere but at Lorre, whose awkward dance moves are oddly mesmerizing.”
+As to his dancing, a post from the blog Old Hollywood Films reads, “…it’s hard to look anywhere but at Lorre, whose awkward dance moves are oddly mesmerizing.”

 Just take a look at how he drinks his cocktail.
 Ewww!!!

-Having been born to a privileged family in St. Louis, MO, Vincent Leonard Price, Jr. attended private schools in Missouri and Connecticut.
+Born to a wealthy family in St. Louis, MO, Vincent Leonard Price, Jr. attended private schools in Missouri and Connecticut.
 He graduated from Yale with a degree in English and a minor in Art History.
-He traveled to London to study for his Master in Fine Arts degree.
+Soon after, he traveled to London to study for his Master of Fine Arts degree.
 That’s when his plans changed.
-Indeed, he found himself fascinated by the theatre and became an actor.
-Regardless, his love for fine art remained throughout his life.
+Instead, he found himself fascinated by the theatre and became an actor.
+Nevertheless, his love for fine art remained throughout his lifetime.

 Known for his highly recognizable voice, he was nominated for a Grammy Award for Best Spoken Word Album.
-In addition, let’s not forget his spine-tingling monologue on Michael Jackson’s song, “Thriller”?
+In addition, let’s not forget his spine-tingling voiceover on Michael Jackson’s song, “Thriller.”

-Check out this speech Vincent Price gives at the gathering of the Monster Club.
-He’s amazing.
+Check out the speech Vincent Price gives at the gathering of the Monster Club.
 Afterwards there’s a performance of the Monster Mash.

-Fresh off his good fortune in the film Ace Ventura: Pet Detective, Jim Carrey was destined to play the title role in the film adaptation of the comic book series, The Mask.
-In it he plays Stanley Ipkiss, a timid man who finds a green mask with magical powers.
+Fresh off the film Ace Ventura: Pet Detective, Jim Carrey was chosen to play the title role in the film adaptation of the comic book series, The Mask.
+He plays Stanley Ipkiss, a timid man who finds a green mask with magical powers.
 When he puts the mask on, he’s transformed into a bold, green-headed monster with extraordinary capabilities.
 (Snazzy dresser, too.)

 Michael Keaton as Beetlejuice

-It’s been quite awhile since I’ve seen it, but one thing is for sure, I can’t forget the dance scene at the dinner party.
-Surely, Harry Belafonte’s Shake Senora (Jump in da Line) will have you dancing in your seats.
+It’s been quite awhile since I’ve seen it, but one thing is for sure, I’ll never forget the dance scene at the dinner party.
+Surely, Harry Belafonte’s Shake Senora (Jump in da Line) will have you dancing in your seat, too.

 This final entry deserves it’s own category.